in this activity, participants should be able to:

 Professor of Medicine

 Post-test and evaluation form are at

-CME: The University of Minnesota is accredited by the Accreditation
+CME: Access Medical Group, Ltd. is accredited by the Accreditation

 Council for Continuing Medical Education (AACME) to sponsor continuing medical education